 ziranmen

-KUNG FU is a Chinese word meaning, “Skill derived through time and effort.”
-In proper Chinese, it is pronounced, “Gong Fu.”
+KUNG FU is a Chinese word meaning, skill derived through time and effort.
+In proper Chinese, it is pronounced, “Gong Fu”.
 Today, Kung Fu is commonly used to replace the word “Wushu”, which is the actual translation for Martial Art.
-Many styles of martial arts exist in China, some as young as 100 years and others as old as 500 years.
-These styles, with lineage, tradition, emphasis on self-defense, and health, are known as “Traditional Styles.”
-In the last few decades, the Chinese government created and promoted a “Contemporary” version formalizing and systematizing the study of Wushu.
-This Contemporary version breaks its links with lineage and tradition, and is much more of a competitive sport and performance art.
-Within China, this distinction is easily made with the use of “Traditional” or “Contemporary” before the word Wushu.
-Outside of China, particularly in English speaking countries, “Wushu” is often used to refer to the Contemporary version, while “Kung Fu” is used to refer to the Traditional Arts.
+Many styles of martial arts exist in China, some as young as 100 years and others as old as 500.
+As opposed to solely a healthful practice, a sport, a self defense or military hand to hand system, Chinese Kungfu always has three aspects, the cultural, the healthful and the self-defense.
+Sometimes, certain schools emphasized one aspect over the others but typically all three were included.
+These styles with lineage, tradition, emphasis on self-defense and health, are known as “Traditional” Styles.
+In the last few decades, the People's Republic of China recompiled and promoted a “Contemporary” version formalizing and systematizing the study of Wushu.
+This Contemporary version breaks its links with lineage and tradition and is practiced as a demonstration sport, much like gymnastics, judged and given points according to specific rules.
+Within China, this distinction is easily made with the use of Traditional or Contemporary before the word Wushu.
+Outside of China, particularly in English speaking countries, Wushu is often used to refer to the Contemporary version, while Kung Fu is used to refer to the Traditional Arts.

 GRAND MASTER WAN LAISHENG'S SCHOOL CURRICULUM INTRODUCTION